viralgupta/CTC_CMS/README.md

 - convert all multiple DB queries in same request to DB Transaction
 - enable logging onto neuralic/datadog for 400 requests
 - create triggers on total_order_value for customers, carpanters, architect to change their priority
+- add option to store items in different warehouse